1Yahweh spoke to Moses on Mount Sinai, saying,

 23“The land is not to be sold permanently, for the land is mine; for you are strangers and live as foreigners with me.

 24In all the land of your possession you are to grant a redemption for the land.

-25If your brother becomes poor and sells some of his possessions, then his kinsman who is next to him may come and redeem what his brother has sold.
+25If your brother becomes poor and sells some of his possessions, then his kinsman-redeemer who is next to him is to come and redeem what his brother has sold.

 26If a man has no one to redeem it and he becomes prosperous and finds sufficient means to redeem it,

 27then let him count the years since its sale and pay back the balance to the man to whom he sold it, and he will return to his property.

 28But if he is not able to get it back for himself, then what he has sold will remain in the hand of him who has bought it until the Year of Jubilee, and in the Jubilee it is to be released and he may return to his property.